Microsoft is moving forward with its plans to turn Windows 11 into a full-fledged “AI” operating system amidst Copilot backlash.

 In our tests, Windows Latest observed that the experimental toggle warns of potential performance issues, and it makes sense.

-Microsoft insists it deeply cares about power users
+Despite the AI push, Microsoft still insists it deeply cares about power users

-Ironically, this new agentic experience has been announced after Microsoft’s Windows boss promised to improve Windows for everyone, including developers, whom it deeply cares about.
+Ironically, this new agentic experience has been announced after Microsoft’s Windows boss promised to improve Windows for everyone, including developers.

 While the Experimental Agents Feature is optional, it makes it quite obvious Microsoft will not stop investing in AI for Windows 11, and Agentic OS is the future, whether you like it or not.